Sjoerd82/defender-headunit/README.md

 ### Volume Controller

-PulseAudio Volume Controller has been abandoned in favor of Jack.
+PulseAudio and Jack Volume Controllers have been abandoned in favor of Ecasound.

 ### Remote Controllers